Galvanised Steel Chicken Wire Mesh

 Galvanised steel chicken wire is generally considered to be non-toxic.
 However, it is important to note that the zinc coating on galvanised steel can leach into the soil over time, potentially leading to increased soil zinc levels.
 High levels of zinc in soil can be toxic to plants and animals, so care should be taken when using galvanised steel chicken wire in agricultural or horticultural applications.
 Additionally, the galvanization process may also involve the use of other chemicals, such as lead and cadmium, that can be harmful if ingested.

-It is recommended to handle galvanised steel chicken wire with gloves to avoid skin contact, and to wash hands thoroughly after handling it.
+It is recommended to handle galvanised steel chicken wire with gloves to avoid skin contact or sharp edges, and to wash hands thoroughly after handling it.
 If you have concerns about the potential toxicity of galvanised steel chicken wire, it is advisable to consult with a specialist or use an alternative material.

 Can Chicken Wire Hurt Dogs?